freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 of FreeBSD, announcing code freezes and maintaining the respective branches, among other things.

+The 11.2-RELEASE cycle started April 20 with the code slush, and continued to progress througout the rest of the quarter with the code freeze, followed by three BETA builds and three RC builds, with the final release build announced June 27.

 The FreeBSD Release Engineering Team started the 12.0-RELEASE cycle August 10, beginning with the code slush.
 The code slush followed August 24, with the *stable/12* branch expected to be created September 21.